-If your results are negative, your doctor may order other tests to diagnose your condition.
+If your results are negative, your provider may order other tests to diagnose your condition.

 How is this test done?

 These tests require a sample of bone marrow.
 A number of sites on your body can be used for marrow aspiration, but the hip bone is a common spot.
-You will likely lie down flat on an exam table. your doctor will numb the area of the test.
-You may feel a slight prick from the needle that the doctor uses to give the numbing agent.
+You will likely lie on your side or stomach on an exam table.
+Your healthcare provider will numb the area of the test.
+You may feel a slight prick from the needle that the provider uses to give the numbing agent.

 Does this test pose any risks?

 It's not possible to numb the bone, so you may feel slight pain during the procedure.
 But you shouldn't feel any pain afterward.
 Risks from a bone marrow test are rare, but you could have bleeding or an infection.

 What might affect my test results?